Best Paysafe Online Casinos for Australian Players

 Also, after you claim the whole welcome package, which btw can reach up to A$4,500, and those 300 no-wager spins, you become eligible for new player insurance in your first 3 weeks.
 The insurance starts at 15% in week one and is credited as a bonus, subject to a 30x wagering requirement.

 Just a heads-up on the paperwork side: the KYC checks can be a little slow sometimes, which might delay your first payout.
-Plus, the A$800 daily withdrawal cap is perfectly fine for casual play, but if you’re a high roller who likes to move large sums quickly, it might feel a bit tight.
+Plus, the A$800 daily withdrawal cap and the A$16,000 per month are perfectly fine for casual play, but if you’re a high roller who likes to move large sums quickly, it might feel a bit tight.

 Pros